-The safety of your dog is likely one of the largest concerns you have.
-When they are sick or hurt you ensure that they are seen by a licensed veterinarian and meticulously care for them during their recovery by ensuring that they receive all of the required medication.
-We love them with all of our hearts and they in turn are completely loyal to us.
+Your dog’s safety is likely one of the largest concerns you have.
+When they are sick or hurt, you ensure that a licensed veterinarian sees them and meticulously care for them during their recovery by ensuring that they receive all of the required medication.
+We love them with all of our hearts and they, in turn, are completely loyal to us.

-A dog owner understands that certain situations will come up that immediate medical attention is required.
-Unlike humans, dogs do not have a mobile service that will come to their rescue to safely transport them to a medical facility.
-One or two of these services may exist, but it is highly unlikely that you live within the radius that they service, so you have to ensure that when your dog is in immediate danger you do what you can to help them and that is where doggy first aid is a huge help.
+A dog owner understands that certain situations will come up and that immediate medical attention is required.
+Unlike humans, dogs do not have a mobile service that will come to their rescue to transport them to a medical facility safely.
+One or two of these services may exist, but it is highly unlikely that you live within the radius that they service, so you have to ensure that when your dog is in immediate danger, you do what you can to help them, and that is where doggy first aid is a huge help.

 First aid is the first line of defence from infection and has been known to save lives on countless occasions.
-We often do not see the need for first aid when it comes to our dogs, but rest assured it is essential for every dog owner to be well versed in any first aid they can gain knowledge in to help the dog.
-All forms of first aid are great to know, but one that is beneficial but rarely though of is how to treat a dog who comes to close to barbed wire.
+We often do not see the need for first aid when it comes to our dogs, but rest assured, it is essential for every dog owner to be well versed in any first aid they can gain knowledge in to help the dog.
+All forms of first aid are great to know, but one that is beneficial but rarely thought of is how to treat a dog who comes too close to barbed wire.

 Barbed Wire Danger

 Barbed wire is a common material used for a number of reasons.
-The most common reason is when putting up a fence.
+The most common cause is when putting up a fence.
 Barbed wire is put in place to keep something in or keep something out.
-Whatever the case may be barbed wire is used in a lot of areas and sometimes these areas are abandoned leaving the dangerous material out where any animal can come in contact with it.
+Whatever the case may be, barbed wire is used in many areas, and sometimes these areas are abandoned, leaving the dangerous material out where any animal can come in contact with it.

-Dogs love to run and they do not always watch where they are going.
-A dog running at full speed as dogs like to do can sometimes run them directly into a barbed wire.
+Dogs love to run and do not always watch where they are going.
+A dog running at full speed, as dogs like to do, can sometimes run them directly into barbed wire.
 Typical fencing is easy to bet out of, but the pointy aspect of barbed wire makes it difficult to remove without tearing at the skin and doing considerable damage.
-Should your dog become entangled in the barbed wire this is what you need to have on hand in order to assist your dog without causing additional damage.
+Should your dog become entangled in the barbed wire, this is what you need to have on hand to assist your dog without causing additional damage.